Lucky Consequences, November 22–26, 2018, Naish Holiday Village, Christchurch, Dorset

 Critical Path is a game of intense interpersonal drama and shifting perspectives, set aboard a prototype starship on its maiden voyage.
 Note: This game contains mature themes.
 Not for children under 18.

-Delta Sector Helter Skelter
+Delta Sector Helter Skelter (episode 2)

 by Mo Holkar

 It’s been a year since the death of notorious pirate captain Tall Jane Silver, and the scattering of her officers and crew to the four winds.
 Tonight, they regather, at the sign of the ‘Buck & Ear’, to celebrate her memory… or, maybe, to reopen old wounds.
 Secrets will be uncovered, tears will be shed, perhaps blood will spill.
 It is as Silver would no doubt have wished… This is a short larp, only half an hour in length.
 But during the slot we will play through it five times, in different styles.
 We will be exploring some thoughts about how we build story, how we use emotion, and how we respond to each other’s play.